-The damage that resulted from the sacking of the great city of Constantinople and the political destabilization that occurred ultimately caused its weakening, ultimately resulting in its takeover by Turkish forces two centuries later, resulting in their control of the once-glittering Byzantine empire.
+The damage that resulted from the sacking of the great city of Constantinople and the political destabilization that occurred ultimately caused its weakening, resulting in its takeover by Turkish forces two centuries later and in their control of the once-glittering Byzantine empire.

 Through its pages, we can see just how the Frankish knights’ aims went so awry during the Fourth Crusade to the point that they destroyed much of the second-holiest site in Christianity.